Decoupling of Field Equations in Einstein and Modified Gravity: Introduction

 \section{Introduction}

-The issue of constructing exact and approximate solutions of gravitational and matter field equations is of interest in mathematical relativity, particle physics and for various applications in modern cosmology and astrophysics.
-The Einstein, Yang--Mills, Higgs and other fundamental field equations in physics are sophisticate systems of nonlinear partial differential equations (PDE) which are very difficult to be integrated and studied in general forms.
-There were elaborated various geometric, analytic and numeric methods, see \cite {bruhat,kramer,klainerman,chrusch1,sanchez,rodnianski,christod,chru2} and references therein.
+The issue of constructing exact and approximate solutions of (modified) gravitational and matter field equations is of interest in mathematical physics and for various applications in modern cosmology and astrophysics.
+Mathematically, the fundamental field equations in gravitational physics are defined by sophisticate systems of nonlinear partial differential equations (PDE) which are very difficult to be integrated and studied in general forms.

-In this work, we address again and develop a geometric approach (the so--called anholonomic deformation method, see \cite{ijgmmp,vexsol1,vexsol2} ) to constructing exact solutions of PDE describing generic off--diagonal and nonlinear gravitational, gauge and scalar field interactions.
-The goal is to provide new results on decoupling property\footnote{ it is used also the term ''separation'' of equations, which should not be confused with separation of variables} of Einstein--Yang--Mills--Higgs, EYMH, equations and integration of such systems.
-Certain issues on the Cauchy problem and decoupling of Einstein equations and the initial data sets and nonholonomic evolution (with non--integrable constraints and/or with respect to anholonomic frames) will be analyzed.
-Examples of off--diagonal solutions for EYMH black holes/ellpsoids and solitonic configurations will be given.
+In this work, we address again and develop a geometric approach (the so--called anholonomic frame deformation method, AFDM, see \cite {ijgmmp,vexsol1,vexsol2}) to constructing exact solutions in gravity described by generic off--diagonal and nonlinear gravitational, gauge and scalar field interactions.
+Such a geometric method allows us to generate exact solutions when the coefficients of generic off--diagonal metrics and various classes of connections depend on all spacetime coordinates.
+Our goal is to provide new results on the decoupling property\footnote{ It is used also the term \textquotedblright separation\textquotedblright\ of equations, which should not be confused with separation of variables.} of modified gravity equations and formal integration of such nonlinear systems of PDEs.
+Certain issues on the Cauchy problem and decoupling of gravitational equations and the initial data sets and nonholonomic evolution (with non--integrable constraints and/or with respect to anholonomic frames) will be analyzed.
+Examples of off--diagonal solutions for modified black holes/ellpsoids and solitonic configurations will be given.